 Lawn Aeration and Overseeding

-for East Des Moines, Pleasant Hill, Altoona, and Grimes, IA
+in North & East Des Moines, Pleasant Hill, and Altoona, IA

-Aerating and Overseeding Lawns in East Des Moines, Pleasant Hill, Altoona, and Grimes, IA
+Aerating and Overseeding Lawns in North & East Des Moines, Pleasant Hill, and Altoona, IA

-A big part of how we help your lawn have curb appeal that gets a 2nd look is by aerating and overseeding your yard.
-Maintaining a lush, healthy lawn in East Des Moines, Pleasant Hill, Altoona, and Grimes, IA means putting these essential lawn care practices into play to help create less soil compaction, enhance air circulation, and promote robust grass growth, providing you with a vibrant lawn year-round.
+A big part of how we help your lawn have curb appeal that gets a 2nd look is by aerating and overseeding your yard in the fall.
+Maintaining a lush, healthy lawn in North & East Des Moines, Pleasant Hill, and Altoona, IA means putting these essential lawn care practices into play to help create less soil compaction, enhance air circulation, and promote robust grass growth, providing you with a vibrant lawn year-round.

 Aeration is simply removing small plugs (or cores) of soil from your lawn, which reduces soil compaction while improving water and nutrient absorption.
 This process allows your grass roots to grow deeper and more robust, helping to create a healthier lawn.
 If you notice puddles after light rain, thinning or discolored patches, or stunted grass growth, it's time to consider aerating your lawn.

-How Do I Know I Need Aerate My Lawn?
+How Do I Know I Need to Aerate My Lawn?

 Deciding whether you need to aerate your lawn means looking for signs testing it.
-Here's what to look for:
+Here's a few problem areas to look for:

 • Puddling Water: If water tends to pool on your lawn after a light rain, it could mean that your soil is too compacted for the water to absorb properly.